St. Charles, Illinois: Arts and culture

+St. Charles hosts an annual Scarecrow Weekend, featuring 100+ handmade scarecrows.
+The Great Western Trail passes through town.

 Government and infrastructure

 State government

 The Illinois Youth Center St. Charles (IYC St. Charles), a juvenile correctional facility of the Illinois Department of Juvenile Justice, is in St. Charles.
 It opened in December 1904.

+Transportation

+Pace provides bus service on Routes 801 and 802 connecting St. Charles to Elgin, Aurora, and other destinations.
+The Chicago & North Western Railway had a branch line to St. Charles.
+It diverged from the main line at Geneva and closed in 1951.
+The Chicago Great Western line ran directly through St. Charles and had commuter service until 1906.

 Education

-The public education system in St. Charles is operated by the Community Unit School District 303, which currently has thirteen elementary schools: Anderson, Bell-Graham, Corron, Davis, Ferson Creek, Fox Ridge, Lincoln, Munhall, Norton Creek, Wasco, and Wild Rose.
-Also including Davis Primary (K-2), and Richmond Intermediate (3-5) split elementary schools.
+The public education system in St. Charles is operated by the Community Unit School District 303, which has thirteen elementary schools: Anderson, Bell-Graham, Corron, Davis, Ferson Creek, Fox Ridge, Lincoln, Munhall, Norton Creek, Wasco, Wild Rose and also including Davis Primary (K-2), and Richmond Intermediate (3–5), two split elementary schools.
 There are two middle schools: Thompson and Wredling; and two high schools: St. Charles East High School, and St. Charles North High School.
 The Glenwood School for Boys and Girls has a campus in St. Charles known as the Rathje Campus named for the Frank C. Rathje family.
 St. Patrick Catholic School opened its doors in 1930 and previously served about 500 students at the downtown campus.
-Saint Patrick Catholic school is downtown campus is now a preschool.
+Saint Patrick Catholic school's downtown campus is now a preschool.
 The school opened another location off Randall Road which serves over 500 students.
 St. Charles is part of Community College District 509 which is served by Elgin Community College.